coutofelps/basic-laravel-php-dev-environment/README.md

 # Basic Laravel/PHP Development Environment

-A basic development environment to use with PHP, MySQL, Laravel and others.
+A basic development environment to use with PHP, MySQL, Laravel, Node.js and NPM.

 ## Getting Started